-There is a team of volunteers who help Gene with enhancements to the program and updates to the manual.
+There is a team of volunteers who help Gene with enhancements to the program.
 There are always improvements that can be added to the program.
 As Gene has the time, they are considered and added.

 Of course Logger can also be used from entering your first contact.
 It can also import the standard ADIF export from your current logging program.
 ADIF imports can also be added to an existing Logger database from within Logger.